Doge’s Palace tour: shared and private offers

 Practical information:

-- The visit in English takes place every day (look at the calendar)
+- The visit in English takes place every day at 10.45 am and 3.45 pm (look at the calendar)

 - Meeting point near St Mark’s Square (see voucher).